minus5/svckit/example/README.md

 ```
 The run:
 ```
-go run metric_example
+go run metric_example.go
 ```
-The metrics are written and sent to udp 8125.
-Here *statsd_to_nsq* is listening which writes the metrics to NSQ channel.
+The metrics are written and sent to *udp:8125* port.
+Here *statsd_to_nsq* is listening which writes them into NSQ channel.
 To see more run:
 ```
 nsq_tail -topic=stats -lookupd-http-address=localhost:4161
 ```